 4.1 The teacher must be given every opportunity to present evidence in support of his/her grievance and the teacher and/or representative can call witnesses, submit additional written information and/or use verbal presentation.
-In addition, the headteacher or director (with advice from an appropriate Personnel Officer or other professional adviser) must be given every opportunity to justify a decision which is subject to appeal.
+In addition, the headteacher or director (with advice from an appropriate Human Resources officer or other professional adviser) must be given every opportunity to justify a decision which is subject to appeal.
 Where possible, the officer providing advice to the director should be different from the officer who provided advice to the headteacher at an earlier stage.
+Procedures for the conduct of grievance hearings and appeals must be agreed within the Local Negotiating Committee for Teachers.

-General Provisions
+5. General Provisions